 "You win some, you lose some," as the old saying goes, but rarely do the two occur nearly simultaneously.

-Sure enough, however, that's just what happened to open source software in Germany recently: It was being celebrated in Munich even as it was dumped in Freiburg.
+Sure enough, however, that's just what happened to open source software in Germany recently: It was being celebrated in Munich even as it was dumped in Freiburg."Linux brings over €10 million savings for Munich" was one side of the story.

 The other side, however, was very different.